 In some situations, a jury may find the responsible party's actions to be so egregious and irresponsible that, in addition to compensatory damages, they should additional damages as punishment.
 These are known as punitive damages, and are not included in the damages that you will seek, and will not be included in any amounts that you and your personal injury attorney will calculate.

 Contact Us Now

 California has a strict statute of limitations that will legally invalidate any claims if you wait beyond the allotted time to file your lawsuit.
 The sooner you contact us, the sooner we will be able to begin building your case and ensuring that you are able to move forward as aggressively as possible.
-Call us now, or schedule an appointment from our website to take an important step towards recovery.
+Call our Orange County personal injury lawyers now, or schedule an appointment from our website to take an important step towards recovery.